ECNTechnology/ember-kb/guides/ember/Internet_Services.md

 * **Proxy Server Address:** 203.22.70.5
 * **Port:** 80
 ::: tip
-Proxy Server is only available for users whith an ECN provided Internet Connection
+Proxy Server is only available for users using an ECN provided Internet Connection
 :::

 ## Netcomm NF18ACV